mlcommons/ck/docs/mlperf-education-workgroup.md

 # MLPerf education and reproducibility workgroup

+## News

-Please use [this Google form](https://forms.gle/i5gCDtBC8gMtcvRw6) to join and stay informed about our activities!
+* Please use [this Google form](https://forms.gle/i5gCDtBC8gMtcvRw6) to join and stay informed about our activities!
+* Please add your topics and feedback to our [weekly agenda](https://github.com/mlcommons/ck/issues/325)!

 ## Mission